 These estimates of average calorie burn show that it's quite easy to reach 2,000 calories per day as long as you're moderately active, which means you move the equivalent of walking 1.5 to 3 miles per day in addition to your regular daily life activity.

-Exercise the equivalent of 150-minutes per week of moderate intensity, such as brisk walking or water aerobics done 30 minutes per day, five times per week only burns around 178 calories per session for a 185-pound person.
+Doing the equivalent of 150-minutes per week of moderate intensity exercise, such as brisk walking or water aerobics done 30 minutes per day, five times per week, might not burn as many calories as you think.
+That water aerobics workout only burns around 178 calories per session for a 185-pound person, according to Harvard Health Publishing.
 If you're smaller, it burns even fewer calories.

-To burn 2,000 calories per day, you need to exercise for a longer duration and at a greater intensity.
+To burn 2,000 calories per day through exercise alone, you'd need to exercise for a longer duration and at a greater intensity.
 A runner who weighs 155 pounds and goes at a swift pace of 7.5 mph burns 465 calories per half-hour; it'll take him 2 1/2 hours of running at this intensity to burn 2,000 calories.
-Running a marathon, competing in an Ironman or half-Ironman triathlon, hiking a fourteener, or other exercise that requires four or more hours of consistent work is likely to burn 2,000 calories for most people.
-A "big" training day for one of these events, such as a 20-mile run or 6-hour bike ride, could also burn 2,000 calories.